-I welcome the first day of spring with my spring cleaning tasks around the house, which includes my backyard weather station!
+I welcome the first day of spring with my spring cleaning tasks around the house, which includes my backyard weather station maintenance!
 Especially after winter storms with strong winds and heavy rainfall, I like to go take a peek at the status of my weather station.
 I check to see if the anemometer made it through the winter unharmed with no cracks and can spin freely, and I also make sure the rain bucket is clear of leaves, bugs and spiders, and even bird poo!

 Is your rain gauge reporting 0 inches of rain when it has been raining all day?
 If so, your rain gauge may be clogged!
 It is recommended to rinse it out a few times with warm, soapy water to remove all the gunk inside.

-To eliminate any erroneous rainfall measurements to your My AcuRite dashboard, just simply remove the batteries from the 5-in-1 before cleaning out the system (or the rain gauge if you have the stand alone unit).
+To eliminate any erroneous rainfall measurements to your My AcuRite dashboard, just simply remove the batteries from the weather station before cleaning out the system (or the rain gauge if you have the stand alone unit).
 Without the batteries, the unit will not transmit any data to the Access so erroneous rainfall data will not transfer to your My AcuRite dashboard or graphs.

 Make sure your wind speed and direction measurements are accurate by ensuring your cup anemometer and wind vane are able to spin freely.
 Dirt or dust can get in and disrupt the bearings, and you can fix this by cleaning the sensor with warm water.
 Actually, ice can freeze the anemometer from spinning freely, so also make sure to check the station after winter storms!

 If any parts are cracked or broken, or not spinning freely, you can order new wind cups or wind vane for your 5-in-1 directly from AcuRite for very reasonable prices!
 If there was major damage this winter, then you may want to order a new wind cup assembly or upgrade to the Pro version.